-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Full impact of PP funding has been difficult to measure, with many children absent from school for periods of time due to Covid 19.
-This has been the case for the last 2 academic years.
-Despite this, we have continued to offer activities outlined in this statement, and to monitor the progress and achievement of this group of children using school based assessments eg intervention start and end data
+We have continued to offer all the activities outlined in this statement, and to monitor the progress and achievement of this group of children using school based assessments eg intervention start and end data, and also National tests, which were reintroduced last year for all groups this was relevant to.